pcctoo95/factorama/README.md

 # Factorama

-This is an iOS facting game, created by students at Southern Virginia University.
+This is an iOS-based factoring game, created by students at Southern Virginia University.